code-with-max/godot-google-play-iapp/README.md

 ## Functions

-`startConnection()`
-Starts the connection to Google Play Billing, emit signals:
+`startConnection()`: Starts the connection to Google Play Billing, emit signals:

 - `startConnection` signal when connection is started.
 - `connected` signal if connection is successful.

-`isReady()`
+---
-Checks if the connection to Google Play Billing is ready and returns a boolean value.
+`isReady()`: Checks if the connection to Google Play Billing is ready and returns a boolean value.

+---
 `sayHello()` : Sends a hello message from the plugin.
 *For testing purposes, not recommended in production.*